dbcollection/dbcollection/docs/source/managing_datasets.rst

 .. note::
    This package uses the `patool <https://pypi.python.org/pypi/patool>`_ module for file extraction which supports most data compression formats like TAR, ZIP or RAR.

 An important aspect to mention about using this method is that, when using it to download data files of a dataset, it automatically registers in cache where the files are located for that dataset.

-So, next time you want to load that dataset you don't need to explicitly specify where the data is located in disk (if the files still exist of course).
+So, next time you want to load that dataset, you don't need to explicitly tell where the data is located in disk (if the files still exist of course).

 .. _user_managing_datasets_process: